JungWhoNam/ImmersiveOSPRay/README.md

 # Immersive OSPRay Studio
-We create several extensions to [OSPRay Studio v1.0.0](https://github.com/RenderKit/ospray-studio/releases/tag/v1.0.0) to enable immersive virtual reality and storytelling experiences.
+We provide several extensions to [OSPRay Studio v1.0.0](https://github.com/RenderKit/ospray-studio/releases/tag/v1.0.0) to enable immersive virtual reality and storytelling experiences.

 1. Display a single, coherent virtual environment on tiled display walls
+   * [a branch in OSPRay Studio](https://github.com/JungWhoNam/ospray_studio/tree/jungwho.nam-feature-multidisplays): an extension to support the display feature
+   * [Configuration Generator](https://github.com/JungWhoNam/ConfigurationGenerator): Unity project for arranging display objects in a spatial layout and save the configuration in a JSON file
 2. Use gesture-based interaction techniques
+   * [a plugin for OSPRay Studio](https://github.com/JungWhoNam/ospray_studio/tree/jungwho.nam-feature-plugin-gesture): a plugin to support a flying gesture to move around in a 3D environement
+   * [Gesture Tracking Server](https://github.com/JungWhoNam/GestureTrackingServer): C++ TCP server that sends body tracking data from Kinect SDK to connected clients
 3. Create annotated, animated stories
+   * [a plugin for OSPRay Sutdio](https://github.com/JungWhoNam/ospray_studio/tree/jungwho.nam-feature-plugin-storyboard): a plugin to support the story creation
+   * [Storyboard](https://github.com/JungWhoNam/Storyboard): Unity client for constructing a story
+   * [V-Mail Server](https://github.com/JungWhoNam/VisualizationMailServer): a server for managing created stories
-4. Move around a 3D environment using spoken words *(UPCOMING)*
+4. *(UPCOMING)* Move around a 3D environment using spoken words

+> [!NOTE]
+> See [this branch in OSPRay Studio](https://github.com/JungWhoNam/ospray_studio/tree/jungwho.nam-feature-immersive-latest) that merges all the extensions made to OSPRay Studio.

 ## 1. Display a single, coherent virtual environment on tiled display walls
 ![TACC Rattler](rattler.png)